What to Watch?

 Sector risk map: Retail

-- Well established players, with efficient pricing power relative to suppliers limiting financial default risk
+- Well established players, with efficient pricing power, compared to suppliers.
+This limits financial default risk

-- Brick and mortar still the preferred shopping format for purchasing of goods
+- Brick and mortar is still the preferred shopping format for purchasing of goods

 - Long term growth in disposable incomes thanks to rising middle-class